kamperh/yfacc/readme.md

 The dataset is described in the following paper.
 Please cite the paper if you use the data:

-- K. Olaleye, D. Oneață, and H. Kamper, "A Yorùbá speech-image dataset for cross-lingual keyword localisation through visual grounding," accepted to *SLT*, 2022. [[arxiv](missing_link)]
+- K. Olaleye, D. Oneață, and H. Kamper, "A Yorùbá speech-image dataset for cross-lingual keyword localisation through visual grounding," accepted to *SLT*, 2022. [[arXiv](missing_link)]

 ## Download